GiPHouse/Website/README.md

 On installation, you can find the `DJANGO_GITHUB_SYNC_APP_INSTALLATION_ID` which we also need to set in this project.
 This installation id is hidden in the overview of installed GitHub Apps in your organization.
 Additionally, you need to set the `DJANGO_GITHUB_SYNC_ORGANIZATION_NAME` to the name of the organization the app is installed in.

-#### Registering a GSuite service account for mailing list synchronisation
+#### Registering a G Suite service account for mailing list synchronisation
-To enable the synchronisation feature of mailing lists to GSuite, a project and service account need to be setup.
+To enable the synchronisation feature of mailing lists to G Suite, a project and service account need to be setup.

 - Create a project in the [google cloud console](https://console.cloud.google.com).
 - Create a [service account and credentials](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#create_the_service_account_and_credentials)